-Late last spring, PHC junior Michael Patton (’19) received a call from an unknown number.
+Late in the spring of 2017, PHC junior Michael Patton (’19) received a call from an unknown number.

 “I never would have picked up,” he said, “except that once I heard from a congressman that when he got calls from the White House they were always unknown.”

 Sure enough, on the other end was a man with Patton’s application in hand, offering him a summer internship in the White House Counsel’s office.
 Patton was one of three PHC students and two PHC alumni selected for competitive internships in various departments this summer, making PHC one of the best represented schools at the White House.

 “It’s extremely significant,” said Dr. Michael Haynes, the director of PHC’s American Politics and Policy program.

 Roughly 140 students interned at the White House this summer, coming from top schools across the country.
 Many of them were already in law school, or working on their graduate degrees.

 “We have, without exception, gotten rave reviews for what our students did,” said Haynes.
 “It opens the door for further and even potentially more students and graduates in the White House.”